SonizciTR/TFSSharpTR/README.md

 ### How to develop your own task

 It is very easy.
-You can ses in "TestTask.cs" file.
+Look "TestTask.cs" file.

 Add "TfsSharpTR.Core.dll" reference tou your class library.
 Add a class ("MyTask"), this is your task.
 Inherit your class from BaseTask<T>.
 "T" should be inherited from BaseBuildSetting.
 Last step; add your task to "PreBuildTasks" or "PostBuildTasks" of json setting file.
 That is it ;) .